google/vizier/README.md

 ```

 ### Running a client <a name="running_client"></a>
-An example is shown in `demos/run_vizier_client.py`, where the user may interact with the service via the client interface.
+The user may then interact with the service via the client interface.
 The user first needs to setup the search space, metrics, and algorithm, in the `StudyConfig`:

 ```python
 from vizier.service import pyvizier as vz